 - Preheat oven to 350 degrees.

 - Line a cookie sheet with tin foil, and use a little pat from one of the sticks of butter to lightly grease the foil.
+Line the cookie sheet with the saltine crackers, making sure that they touch one another.
+Don't worry if part of the sheet is empty.

-- Place the butter and sugar in a heavy bottom, non-stick coated medium saucepan, over high heat.
+- Place the butter and sugar in a heavy bottom, non-stick coated medium saucepan over high heat.
+Stir constantly for five minutes with a silicone spatula.

-- Carefully pour the mixture over the crackers, and use the spatula to spread the mixture out evenly.
+- Turn off the heat, add the vanilla, and stir until incorporated.
+Carefully pour the mixture over the crackers and use the spatula to spread the mixture out evenly.

 - Bake for 5 minutes.

 - Remove the cookie sheet from the oven and place it on top of the stove.
+Use a fork to push all of the crackers back together.
+Sprinkle the mini chocolate morsels over the crackers and allow to rest for 5 minutes.

 - Use a cake spatula or silicone spatula to spread the melted chocolate over the crackers.
+Toss on the sprinkles.

 - Allow to rest for several hours until the chocolate has hardened, or place the cookie sheet in the fridge or freezer to quicken the process.

-- Break the "crack" into small to medium size irregular pieces.
+- Break the "crack" into small to medium-sized irregular pieces.
+Store in an airtight container.